cloudflare/cloudflare-docs/content/waf/tools/ip-access-rules/parameters.md

 # Parameters

-You can specify IP Access Rules by IP address, IP range, country, or Autonomous System Number (ASN).
+An IP Access Rule will apply a certain action to incoming traffic based on the visitor's IP address, IP range, country, or Autonomous System Number (ASN).

 ## IP address